Illegal File Sharing

 - The University receives notice through its designated agent in the Office of University Counsel (OUC) that a user may be violating copyright laws.

-- CSSD receives notice of the complaint from the OUC.
+- Pitt IT receives notice of the complaint from the OUC.

-- CSSD researches the infringement notice using the IP address to determine the location of the infringement.
+- PItt ITresearches the infringement notice using the IP address to determine the location of the infringement.
 The following steps are taken based upon the location:

 - Regional campuses: the campus technical contact is notified by email and sent a copy of the infringement notice.
-The technical contact must report the offender's information to CSSD, remove the copyrighted material, disable file sharing, disable the network port, and then notify CSSD when complete.
-CSSD disables the ports on the Greensburg campus.
+The technical contact must report the offender's information to Pitt IT, remove the copyrighted material, disable file sharing, disable the network port, and then notify Pitt IT when complete.
+Pitt IT disables the ports on the Greensburg campus.

-- Guest wireless accounts: the guest account is disabled and the host of the guest account is notified of the infringement.
+- PittNet Guest Wi-Fi accounts: the guest account is disabled and the host of the guest account is notified of the infringement.

-- Once CSSD has been notified that the copyrighted material has been removed and file sharing has been disabled, network access is re-enabled.
+- Once Pitt IT has been notified that the copyrighted material has been removed and file sharing has been disabled, network access is re-enabled.